w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 slug: ../learn-comparisons-ethereum-2
 ---

-Polkadot and Ethereum 2.0 are both sharded blockchain protocols.
-As such, they provide both a) scalability by executing transactions in separate shards and b) a protocol to send messages between shards.
+Polkadot and Ethereum 2.0 are sharded blockchains as they provide both a) scalability by executing transactions in separate shards and b) a protocol to send messages between shards.

 ## Model

-The shards in Ethereum 2.0 all have the same state transition function (STF), as in the rules governing how the blockchain can change state with each block.
-This STF provides an interface for smart contract execution.
-Contracts exist on a single shard and can send asynchronous messages between shards.
+The shards in Ethereum 2.0 have the same state transition function (STF), as the rules governing how the blockchain can change state with each block are the same for all shards.
+Essentially, all shards are identical copies.
+The STF provides an interface for smart contract execution, where contracts exist on a single shard and can send asynchronous messages between shards.

-Likewise, in Polkadot, each shard hosts core logic, the shards are executed in parallel, and Polkadot can send cross-shard asynchronous messages.
-However, each Polkadot shard (in Polkadot terminology, "[parachain](learn-parachains.md)") has a unique STF.
+Likewise, on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, each shard hosts core logic, the shards are executed in parallel, and can send cross-shard asynchronous messages.
+However, each shard (i.e. [parachain](learn-parachains.md)) has a unique STF.
 Applications can exist either within a single shard or across shards by composing logic.
-Polkadot uses WebAssembly (Wasm) as a "meta-protocol".
-A shard's STF can be abstract as long as the validators on Polkadot can execute it within a Wasm environment.
-Polkadot will support smart contracts through parachains.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses WebAssembly ([Wasm](./learn-wasm.md)) as a "meta-protocol".
+A shard's STF can be abstract as long as the validators on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can execute it within a Wasm environment. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains.
 To offer some perspective, on Ethereum, smart contracts can call each other synchronously in the same shard and asynchronously between shards.
 On Polkadot, smart contracts can call each other synchronously in the same parachain and asynchronously across parachains.

 ## Architecture